 Account-Based Marketing

-• Programmatic ABM (also known as One-to-Many): Tailored outreach at scale to a larger set of accounts, often smaller businesses or broader segments.
+• One-to-many ABM: Tailored outreach at scale to a larger set of accounts, often smaller businesses or broader segments

 ABM is effective for large enterprise accounts with complex decision processes, mid-market companies that need tailored approaches to accelerate growth, and even select smaller businesses that align with your strategic goals.
 Each model ensures marketing and sales alignment, with personalized content and engagement at the right scale.